Landscape Artist of the Year

 Worms Head

-The first stage of my journey on Landscape Artist of the Year was in South Wales on the Gower.
-We were treated to typically Welsh weather- driving rain and grey, flat light.
+The first stage of my Landscape Artist of the Year journey took place on the Gower Peninsula in South Wales.
+We were met with typically Welsh conditions — driving rain and flat, grey light.

 Tom is an artist who has the ability to create very jewel like works